 Studies show that unhealthy lifestyle behaviors increase the risk for poor health outcomes, including death, with many common diseases, including diabetes, hypertension (high blood pressure), heart disease and cancer.

-At the Center for Women’s Integrated Health, our lifestyle medicine specialists help patients create personal screening, prevention and treatment plans with the goals to live long and to live well.
+At the University of Chicago Medicine, our lifestyle medicine specialists help patients create personal screening, prevention and treatment plans with the goals to live long and to live well.

 We also partner with our greater team of women’s health specialists to ensure that lifestyle medicine is an important component in personalized care plans for patients with complex health challenges.

 Lifestyle medicine combines traditional medicine with behavioral changes to:

 - Treat chronic diseases, such as diabetes, hypertension, heart disease and obesity

 - Decrease associated risk factors

 - Provide screening and preventive care for heart disease and cancer

 Personalizing Women’s Health with Lifestyle Medicine